by K.R. Tremblay, Jr. & revised by C. Weiner* (7/19)

 - In winter, keep the thermostat set around 68 degrees F while at home during the day, and 60 degrees F at night.

-- In summer, set the thermostat around 78 degrees F. Also, you might use high efficiency fans to help you be more comfortable at higher temperatures.
+- In summer, set the thermostat around 78 degrees F. Also, you might use room or ceiling fans to help you be more comfortable at higher temperatures.

 - For most heating and cooling systems, if you will be away from your home for an extended period of time set the temperature even higher in summer and lower in winter.
 It does not take long to heat or cool your home back to your preferred temperature.

 - If your home does not have a programmable thermostat, talk to your landlord about installing one.
 A programmable thermostat allows you to program different temperatures at different times of the day, giving you greater control over energy use and comfort.

 - Make sure heating registers are not blocked or closed (as closed registers add pressure to ducts and can make them leak).

 - Ask your landlord to inspect the furnace or air conditioning units and to clean or replace the air filters at least every three months.

 - D uring the winter, keep window shades, blinds, or curtains open during the day to let in sunlight, and close them in the evening to keep the heat in.